-Names of competitors in contention are organized by appropriate points or rankings, FIS or USSA, but not mixed, in each discipline of the meet or series for which a team is to be selected (or according to national/regional/divisional/state polices).
-Each discipline is ranked in a separate vertical column, lowest points or best ranking on top to higher points on bottom.
+Names of competitors in contention are organized by appropriate points or rankings, FIS or USSA, but not mixed, in each event of the meet or series for which a team is to be selected (or according to national/regional/divisional polices).
+Each event is ranked in a separate vertical column, lowest points or best ranking on top to higher points on bottom.
 Duplications of the same athlete in more than one column are listed.